Ellam Unakkaga: Production

 Ellam Unakkaga was directed by Adurthi Subba Rao from a story by Aatreya.
 The film was produced by Saravanabhava Unity Pictures, filmed by P. Ramasamy and edited by K. Govindasamy.
 Shooting took place at the Adyar-based Neptune Studios, later known as Sathya Studios.

 Soundtrack

-The music of the film was composed by K. V. Mahadevan, assisted by Pugazhendi.
-The lyricists were Kannadasan, A. Maruthakasi, Thanjai N. Ramaiah Dass, Ku.
-Ma.
-Krishnan and Kothamangalam Subbu.
+The music was composed by K. V. Mahadevan, assisted by Pugazhendi.

 Release and reception

 Ellam Unakkaga was released on 1 July 1961.
 Kanthan of Kalki said the film could be seen once for Savitri.
-According to historian Randor Guy, the film was not a commercial success as viewers reacted negatively to seeing Ganesan and Savitri as lovers onscreen, the duo having acted as siblings in Pasamalar earlier that year.
+According to historian Randor Guy, the film was not a commercial success as viewers could not accept seeing Ganesan and Savitri as lovers onscreen, the duo having acted as siblings in Pasamalar earlier that year.